BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Main difficulties that can be faced:

-- various content of input movies (many objects of different colors, background types, characters, behaviour, etc.)
+- various content of input movies (many objects of different colors, background types, characters, behaviours, etc.)
-- catching information of nuances and gestures
+- catching information from nuances and gestures
 - plot understanding (not only single scene)
 - understanding beginning and ending of the scene